 Here’s part two of my interview with Dr. William Davis, author of the excellent new book Wheat Belly.
+(Part one of the interview here.)
 If you haven’t read the book yet, I can’t recommend it highly enough.
 You’ll never look at a sandwich the same way again.

 Fat Head: Dr. Robert Lustig believes excess fructose is singularly responsible for inducing insulin resistance and other aspects of metabolic syndrome.
 You blame wheat.
 When I started showing signs of pre-diabetes in my thirties, I consumed almost no sugar whatsoever – I knew sugar was bad for me – but I ate a lot of pasta, cereal, and bread.
 Describe how you believe wheat consumption can lead to type 2 diabetes even among those who don’t drink Big Gulps or eat Little Debbie snack cakes.